 No matter what your circumstances are, it helps to be prepared for your first meeting with a mortgage broker.
 The more information you share, the easier it is for your mortgage broker to help you make the right loan decision.

-It is worth noting that all mortgage brokers are not the same.
+It is worth noting that not all mortgage brokers are the same.
 At Mortgage Broker Melbourne we try to provide our clients with all of the necessary information without overwhelming them with unnecessary technical details.
 Your broker may be different, but this article should help you get the most out of your experience.

 Before the meeting

 Before your first meeting with your mortgage broker they will often ask you to complete a responsible lending questionnaire.
 The questionnaire is to help your broker get to know you, your circumstances, and help them start putting together a plan for you.

 Transparency is incredibly important when dealing with a mortgage broker.
 Your broker should provide you with a credit guide that outlines:

 The exact role that a mortgage broker plays in securing your mortgage.

 The sort of information that a mortgage broker will ask of you in order to complete a credit assessment.

 Which lenders the broker deals with and how regularly they deal with them (look for a broker that works with a number of lenders – known as a diverse lenders panel).

 Fees and charges – a mortgage broker typically won’t charge you directly.
 Instead, they’ll receive a commission from the lender you choose from their panel.